-Katherine received her Ph.D. from Columbia University in 2013, was a National Fellow at the University of Virginia’s Miller Center of Public Affairs from 2012-2013 and an assistant professor of political science at Boston University from 2013-2016.
-Her substantive research and teaching interests include public opinion, political parties and their relationship to interest groups, fiscal politics, and the politics of race and gender.
+Katherine Krimmel joined the Barnard faculty in 2016, after spending three years in the political science department at Boston University.
+Her substantive research and teaching interests include political parties, public opinion and representation, American political development, and fiscal politics.
 Methodologically, she is interested in applying new tools for data management, analysis, and visualization to the study of politics and history.

-Political parties and interest groups, public opinion, representation, American political development, fiscal politics
+Political parties, public opinion and representation, American political development, fiscal politics

 Public Opinion and Representation (Spring 2017)